-Will I have trouble sponsoring my relatives if I have used benefits?
+▶ Will I have trouble sponsoring my relatives if I have used benefits?

 Using benefits should not affect your ability to sponsor your relative.
-You will need to show that you or your joint sponsor earns enough income to support your relative.
-To meet this requirement, you cannot count as income the benefits that you received.
+You will need to show that you or the joint sponsor earns enough income to support your relative.
+To meet this requirement, you cannot count as income the benefits that you receive.

-IF YOU ARE NOT SURE whether public charge applies to you, talk to an immigration lawyer or community agency before you apply for a green card or before you travel outside of the U.S.
+IF YOU ARE NOT SURE whether you could be considered a public charge, talk to an immigration lawyer or community agency before you apply for a green card or travel outside the U.S.